Daydream Island: History

 Named West Molle Island in 1881, the present name "Daydream" came into use during the 1930s when Lee (Paddy) Murray, his wife Connie Murray and their best friend Charlie Hird established the first tourist resort on the island.
 Day Dream was the name of a yacht owned by the Murrays.
 Ownership of the resort has transferred to a number of individuals or groups since the 1930s.
 Notable owners include Reg Ansett, who dismantled the resort in 1953 and shipped the buildings to his new resort on Hayman Island; and Bernie Elsey, whose massive redevelopment of the island in 1967 was destroyed by Cyclone Ada three years later.
 The resort was previously owned by Vaughan Bullivant.

 The name West Molle Island was officially discontinued in 1989.

 Attractions

 Daydream Island is a popular destination for sailing enthusiasts.
 It has an outdoor aquarium, with sea life from the Great Barrier Reef.
 The aquarium has about 80 different types of sea life and about 50 different corals.
-Wallabies roam around outside the resort by the beach.
-It is a short ferry ride from Great Barrier Reef airport on Hamilton Island to Daydream Island, and also just minutes away by boat to Airlie Beach.
+Wallaroos roam around outside the resort by the beach.
+It is a short ferry ride from Great Barrier Reef airport on Hamilton Island to Daydream Island, and also just 30 minutes away by boat to Airlie Beach.
 Activities like snorkeling, sail-boarding, jet-skiing, parasailing, coral viewing, scuba diving, volleyball, tennis, and badminton are popular.